-Anti-Bullying Procedures and the school's Behaviour Policy for major infringements will be followed.
+Anti-Bullying Procedures and the school's Behaviour Policy followed.

 Searching of Mobile Phones

 Staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation if they have reason to believe the phone contains inappropriate images, or if it is being/has been used to commit an offence or cause personal injury.